MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/hidesubsequentdialogs-function.md

 **true** if the HIDESUBSEQUENTDIALOGS set to **true**; otherwise, **false**.

 ## Remarks
-You must call Dialog.HIDESUBSEQUENTDIALOGS before Dialog.OPEN.
+You must call the HIDESUBSEQUENTDIALOGS function on the dialog variable before the OPEN function.
+Until the OPEN function is called on this variable, calls on other dialog variables will behave as normal.

 ##  Example
-The following code illustrates how the HIDESUBSEQUENTDIALOGS function works.
+The following code illustrates how the HIDESUBSEQUENTDIALOGS function works with two dialog variables.

 This code example requires that you create the following variables.